Bill Wennington: Professional career

 He was drafted 16th in the first round of the 1985 NBA draft by the Dallas Mavericks, where he played his first several seasons.
 Wennington made his NBA debut on October 29, 1985.
 On June 26, 1990, he was traded to the Sacramento Kings along with two 1990 first-round draft picks in exchange for Rodney McCray and two future second-round draft picks.

 Before signing as a free agent with the Chicago Bulls in 1993, he spent a few years in Italy playing for Virtus (Knorr) from Bologna.
 In 1998, Chicago-area McDonald's restaurants sold a sandwich named after Wennington called the Beef Wennington.
 After the break-up of the highly successful Chicago Bulls of the 1990s, Wennington played his final NBA season with the Sacramento Kings.
 He played alongside Ron Harper, Michael Jordan, Scottie Pippen and Dennis Rodman.
 Wennington was the backup center for Luc Longley.

 Post-basketball career

 After his playing career ended, Wennington became a radio color commentator for the Bulls.
 Wennington was inducted into the Canadian Basketball Hall of Fame in 2005.

+Wennington featured in the 2020 docuseries The Last Dance.